rgwch/ioBroker.dingz/README.md

 ## What it is

 This is an adapter to connect [Dingz](http://dingz.ch) devices with the [ioBroker](http://iobroker.net) home automation system.
 A Dingz device features four programmable buttons, a thermometer, and optionally a PIR motion detector.
-Each button can either switch and/or dim lights directly, control sun blinds, or issue a random http request, to control other devices.
+Each button can either switch and/or dim lights directly, control sun blinds, or send a random http request to control other devices.
 Connectors to [Philips Hue](https://www2.meethue.com/de-ch) and [Sonos](https://www.sonos.com/de-ch) are built-in.

 Each button can issue separate actions on single press, double press and long press (2 seconds or more).